SpatiaDroid/android_vendor_spatiaDroidOTA/README.md

 ### 3.2 Update build ###
 1. Clone this repo locally
 ```
-git clone https://github.com/ricedroidandroid/android_vendor_riceDroidOTA -b twelve
+git clone https://github.com/spatiadroidandroid/android_vendor_spatiaDroidOTA -b twelve
 ```
-2. Change to the directory where you cloned this repo (android_vendor_riceDroidOTA) and fetch updates from repo.
+2. Change to the directory where you cloned this repo (android_vendor_spatiaDroidOTA) and fetch updates from repo.
 ```
-cd android_vendor_riceDroidOTA
+cd android_vendor_spatiaDroidOTA
 git fetch --all
 git pull
 ```
-3. Copy *codename*.json file from out dir (where your riceDroid zip is compiled) over to this repo folder (android_vendor_riceDroidOTA).
+3. Copy *codename*.json file from out dir (where your riceDroid zip is compiled) over to this repo folder (android_vendor_spatiaDroidOTA).
 4. Make changes to changelog_*codename*.txt and save it.
 5. Now with the files updated, commit your update to this repo.
 ```